This Kale Pesto Pasta Recipe post is sponsored, however, the opinions expressed are my own.

 I was in the mood for pasta with cheese this evening (I’m always in the mood for pasta).
 With the ingredients I had in my refrigerator, I decided upon making an improvised version of pesto sauce.
 I also wanted to add additional flavor to the pesto recipe, so I added authentic Italian Pecorino Romano and Asiago cheese.
 The mild and creamy taste of the Asiago added a whole other level of flavor to the pesto pasta dish that made it even more delicious.
 We hope that you love our Kale Pesto Pasta Recipe.

-Because of the hard texture and sharp & salty flavour, Pecorino Romano is an excellent grating cheese over pasta dishes.
+Because of the hard texture and sharp & salty flavor, Pecorino Romano is an excellent grating cheese over pasta dishes.
 I also like to include this in the Pesto sauce itself, the salty flavor lets me omit adding salt.
 The recipe is below.

 I always make sure that I use authentic Italian Pecorino Romano and Asiago cheese for the best flavor.
 You can tell if a brand is authentically Italian by making sure the letters PDO or PDI are on the label.